-Cold Starting: This switch activates the injection of ether starting fluid, used for engine starting in cold weather.
+Cold Starting: This switch activates the injection of an ether agent for faster engine starts in cold weather.

 Heater Controls

 Temperature Control: This is the upper knob located to the left of the steering wheel.
 This knob is used to adjust the temperature output of the heater.
 Turning the knob clockwise will increase the temperature output of the cab heater.